 OIDC-Conformant Adoption: APIs

-With the OIDC-conformant pipeline, Applications and APIs (resources) should be defined as separate Auth0 entities.
+With the OIDC-conformant pipeline, you should define applications and APIs (resources) as separate Auth0 entities.
 Benefits include:

-You have multiple applications calling an API under a single client ID.
-In this case, represent each application with a single Auth0 application, each of which can interact with the API on which the applications depend.
+Multiple applications calling an API under a single client ID: Represent each application with a single Auth0 application, each of which can interact with the API on which the applications depend.

-You use delegation to exchange tokens obtained by one application for tokens for a different application.
-In this case, use a multi-application solution, with each application authenticating to the same resource server.
+Exchange tokens obtained by one application for tokens for a different application with delegation: Use a multi-application solution, with each application authenticating to the same resource server.

-Your applications do not depend on external APIs; you just need to authenticate users.
-In this case, you do not need to define an API as long as ID Tokens are:
+Applications do not depend on external APIs; only used to authenticate users: You do not need to define an API as long as ID tokens are: